+II.
 Introduction

 This collection development policy is a statement of the principles and guidelines used by the Margaret Herrick Library staff in its evaluation, selection and acquisition of Library materials.
-It is used both in providing consistency among those responsible for developing the collection and in communicating the Library's policies to staff and the public.
+The Library is committed to making informed, ethical and transparent acquisitions and this policy is meant to provide consistency among those staff responsible for developing its collection and communicating it to staff and donors.
+This policy helps us ensure that the public can continue to access the collections entrusted to the Library for preservation.
 It is understood that as the programs and other information needs of the Academy of Motion Picture Arts and Sciences change, the collection policy will adapt to meet these needs.